Kremzeeq/fruit_app_project/README.md

 ### 2. [src/database_updater.py](https://github.com/Kremzeeq/fruit_app_project/blob/master/src/database.updater.py)

 * This app will automatically run from app.py, so long as `UPDATE_FRUIT_AND_FACTS = True` is so in the config file.
-* This can be set to False is updating the database is not required
+* This can be set to False if updating the database is not required
 * When executed, this module reads a CSV from [src/static/data_source/fruit.csv](https://github.com/Kremzeeq/fruit_app_project/blob/master/src/static/data_source/fruit.csv).
 * The CSV contains tabular information for fruits and facts.
 * This information is split between different pandas dataframes.